RNBS Completion - Online

-- Leadership and Outcomes Management (NRS 412) experience occurs in a virtual hospital (online) where students are able to interact with faculty and peers while accommodating their personal schedules.
+- Leadership and Outcomes Management (NRS 412) experience occurs in a virtual health system (online) where students are able to interact with faculty and peers while accommodating their personal schedules.

 - Integrative Practicum (NRS 426A) is an independent experiential course focused on systems and health issues for local communities.

 RNBS to Master's program

 The School of Nursing also offers two pathways from the RNBS program to the Online Master's in Nursing Education program.